CARE & COUNSELING

 Deacons are volunteers chosen from the congregation to serve the church and the community by extending sympathy and meeting needs.
 The deacons at PDCPC do this through several ways:

-Care Day happens every Tuesday morning, 8:30am - 12noon.
-Non- church members in need come to the lower level of the Family Life Center where they can receive prayer, encouragement, and support as well as receive assistance meeting emergency needs related to food, clothing, supplies, transportation, etc. Deacons present at Care Day will also assist those in need with finding ongoing care and support from qualified agencies.
+The Deacons Closet is open every Thursday morning, 9:00am - 12noon.
+Non- church members in need come to the lower level of the Family Life Center where they can receive prayer, encouragement, and support as well as receive assistance meeting emergency needs related to food, clothing, supplies, transportation, etc. Deacons will also assist those in need with finding ongoing care and support from qualified agencies.
 The Deacons can authorize the giving of emergency funds, gas and food cards, and supplies from the Deacons’ Closet to help in getting them to the next step.

 Deacon’s Grant Fund- Help for Members in Need